Admitting now

 The heroin treatment pathway

-Opioid addiction treatment follows a specific clinical arc.
-Buprenorphine induction, stabilisation, structured therapy, and long-term aftercare — each phase is evidence-based and sequenced.
+Opioid addiction treatment follows a specific clinical arc. clinical observation, stabilisation, structured therapy, and long-term aftercare — each phase is evidence-based and sequenced.

 1. 01